-Do you instinctively reach for a beer or glass of wine after a stressful day?
+Have you ever reached for a beer or glass of wine after a stressful day?
 Turning to alcohol when stressed can seem like an easy way to relax, but it won’t help in the long run.
-If you're regularly drinking more than the UK Chief Medical Officers' (CMO) low risk drinking guidelines, of 14 units a week for men and women, you could actually end up increasing your stress levels.

 Drinking alcohol to relieve stress doesn’t work in the long term.
-There are far more effective ways to deal with stressful situations and feelings of anxiety, than drinking.
+There are far more effective ways to deal with feelings of stress.

 - Try doing some exercise.
 By changing your scenery and going for a brisk walk or playing your favourite sport can help clear your head of the day's worries.